ilmenit/prime-fold/README.md

 ## License

-This project is part of the PrimeFold research initiative.
+This project is licensed under the MIT License.

-## Contributing

-... (rest of your README as before) ...